Forfar Driving Test Centre

 Getting to Forfar

-The DVSA practical driving test centre in Forfar is located at Balmashanner Industrial Estate, Forfar, Angus DD8 2SG.
-To get there by car from the A90, take the A932 towards Forfar and follow signs for the industrial estate.
-The centre is easily accessible from the town centre via Queenswell Road, which leads directly to Balmashanner Industrial Estate.
-There's free on-site parking available in the test centre car park, so you won't need to worry about finding street parking or paying for spaces.
+The DVSA practical driving test centre in Forfar is located at Balmashanner Industrial Estate, Forfar, Angus DD8 2TG.
+To reach the centre by car, take the A90 from Dundee or Perth, then follow signs for Forfar via the A932.
+From the town centre, head towards the industrial estate on the eastern outskirts of town.
+The test centre is clearly signposted once you're in the Balmashanner area.
+There's dedicated on-site parking available for candidates and their instructors, so you won't need to worry about finding street parking or paying for spaces.

-The nearest railway station is Forfar, which is approximately 2 miles from the test centre.
-Regular bus services connect Forfar town centre to the industrial estate area, with Stagecoach operating local routes that serve the area.
-If you're travelling by public transport, allow extra time as services may not run frequently throughout the day.
+The nearest railway station is Forfar station, which is approximately 1.5 miles from the test centre.
+Regular bus services connect Forfar town centre with the industrial estate area, though you'll want to check current timetables with Stagecoach East Scotland for the most up-to-date route information.
+If you're travelling by public transport, allow extra time to walk from the bus stop to the test centre.

 About Forfar Test Centre